 Mel i Mató

 It’s one of the most popular desserts of the Catalan cuisine.
 Mató (Catalan word; requesón in Spanish) is a cottage cheese similar to Ricotta, and it usually comes topped with honey (or maybe sugar).
-While many local restaurants carry it, there is nothing better than buying it at the farmers market of the Montserrat Monastery (come to Montserrat with us!).
+While many local restaurants carry it, there is nothing better than buying it at the farmers market of the Montserrat Monastery.

 Marzipan and Turrón